unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 #### Pulling unist into a project

+Install:

 ```bash
 npm install --save-dev @types/unist
 ```

-then import the types into a TypeScript file with:
+To import the types into a TypeScript file, use:

 ```ts
 import type {Node, Literal, Parent} from 'unist'